Non-Smooth Solutions of the Navier-Stokes Equation and their Means: Blowup

 {\it Proof.} Assume the solution is within an interval of regularity starting from its initial conditions.

-Blowup occurs within the $\ell = 1$ spherical harmonic space with $\nu_{t,NL} > 0$.
-Initial conditions are chosen with this blowup mode strictly positive.
+Initial conditions are chosen with the $E$ mode strictly non-zero, non-SRI.
+In other words, they are chosen with non-zero NSRI energy modes.
 These initial conditions are smooth since they lie within the span of a finite number of eigenvalues of the Stokes operator.

-Let $D(s)$ be the rate of decrease in this mode.
-The same initial conditions govern $D(s= 0)$, which is also strictly positive.
-The domain of analyticity for $D$ is at least as large as the domain of analyticity for $\nu_t$.
-Thus $D(t)$ is strictly positive for as long as $\nu_t$ is strictly positive, for fixed $\ell$, $\ell \geq 2$.